ssanj/babyloncandle/posts/2020-01-07-following-a-paginated-api-with-haskell-and-unfoldrm.md

 ---
-title: Following a Paginated API with Haskell
+title: Following a Paginated API with Haskell and UnfoldrM
 author: sanjiv sahayam
-description: ???
+description: How to use a paginated API through Haskell with unfoldrM.
 tags: haskell
 comments: true
 ---